rosemary craig watermedia artist

 Prior to 2015, my subject matter of choice was always the simplicity and conversely, the complexity of nature.
 The trees, earth, sky, rain, etc... this place we call earth has always had me transfixed.

-I worked only in watercolor initially.
+I worked primarily in representational watercolor initially.
 I found the medium had a mind of its own and forced me, a former illustrator and art director, to focus my attention on the essence of the details, rather than the literal details of what I saw.

 Rosemary Craig has been a student of art all her life.

 Having practiced and studied as much as was allowed during her Catholic schooling, Rose continued her studies at Iowa State University College of Design in Ames, Mount Mercy College and Coe College in Cedar Rapids, Iowa, as well as numerous workshops and classes.
 Working with, and studying under accomplished artists, Bob Naujoks, John Beckelman, Jo Myers Walker, Joe Messner, Dick Grodt, and many more.

 Craig began her professional life at 17, working as an intern in the Graphics Department of the Cedar Rapids School Board.
 She continued her career as an Art Director in the advertising industry, working for (among others) CMF&Z Advertising, a Young & Rubicam Company.

 In 2000, her desire to return to her fine art compelled her to open a local gallery, Rosebud Gallery & Gardens, featuring the work of local and regional artists.
 Though the gallery closed after 1 1/2 years, focus on her fine art was undeterred and the process of building a current body of work was underway.

 In 2014, after returning to the Midwest from Spokane, Washington, Craig began